ekestelman/orbit-simulation/README.md

 python plot_orbit.py
 ```

-Runs the simulation and outputs a still image of the planets' trajectories..
+Runs the simulation and outputs a still image of the planets' trajectories.

 ```
 python nbody_ani.py